Team-Cha0s/picoCTF-2021/README.md

 # picoCTF-2021

-picoCTF 2021 Write-Ups by Team Cha0s (final score: , final placement globaly: ).
+picoCTF 2021 Write-Ups by Team Cha0s (final score:8720 , final placement globaly:23rd).

 For the following tables,
 :white_check_mark: indicates a completed puzzle and write-up, and :x: an incomplete puzzle.